larastrokach/blackhouse-restaurant/README.md

 ## Demo

-You can view the live demo of the website [here](https://example.com/restaurant-website-demo).
+You can view the live demo of the website [here]( https://larastrokach.github.io/Restaurant/).

-## Getting Started

 ## Instalation
-1. Clone thr repository: git clone [https://github.com/larastrokach/blackhouse-restaurant.git]
+1. Clone the repository: git clone [https://github.com/larastrokach/blackhouse-restaurant.git]
 2. Navigate to the project directory: cd blakhouse-restaurant
 3. Open the index.html file in a web browser to view the website